MicrosoftDocs/defender-docs/articles/defender-for-cloud/cluster-security-dashboard.md

 ---
-title: Cluster Security Dashboard
+title: Azure Kubernetes Service security dashboard
-description: Explain the views and actions in the Cluster Security Dashboard to enable and protect an individual cluster with Defender for Containers.
+description: Explain the views and actions in the AKS security Dashboard to enable and protect an individual cluster with Defender for Containers.
 author: ehorwitz-ms
 ms.author: dacurwin
 ms.topic: conceptual